nate-hunter/js-quotes/README.md

-Shuffles through a list of quotes at the click of a button.
+With the help of some vanilla JavaScript, inspirational quotes are served at the click of a button.